somethiiing/twitter-VERY-lite/README.md

 run server with `node server.js`. located at localhost:8080 .

-run dev front end with `yarn start`. can make changes to front end here.
+run dev front end with `yarn start`. can make changes to front end here. runs on localhost:3000. api proxy is pointed to localhost:8080, so you'll need the server running for it to work.

 run "production" by running `npm run build`, after building, run `node server.js`, located at localhost:8080